 Catawba Run is 275 acres of old growth, unmanaged regrowth, and sustainable pine plantation located in the Piedmont region of North Carolina, near Nebo, just west of Morganton.
 This land is the setting for Foragable Community’s next demonstration of our shared values: to use ecological management practices and resilience principles to restore the health and wellbeing of degraded landscape, and concurrently have a positive impact on the lives of people who participate in this vision of redemption and renewal.

 The Catawba Indian Nation are the ancestors of original inhabitants of Catawba Run.
 Called “the people of the river” or yeh is-WAH h’reh in their native tongue, the Catawba’s were farmers, potters, and stewards of the land in most of the Piedmont of South Carolina, North Carolina, and parts of Virginia.
-Foragable Community acknowledges that Catawba Run is on this ancestral land and is working to move this acknowledgement into direct actions, collaboration, and partnership including monetary reparations to the Catawba Indian Nation.
+Foragable Community acknowledges that Catawba Run is on this ancestral land.

 The Shortleaf Pine Initiative is a broad range of public and private organizations, as well as key state and federal agencies currently working in the shortleaf pine ecosystem.
 The shortleaf pine is the most widespread pine species in the Southeastern U.S. but has been rapidly declining in numbers due to deforestation and other factors.